xav32290/docs/content/en/docs/clusters/_index.md

 - Upstream Internet Issues - If a Trustgrid node is unable to build connections to both the Trustgrid control plane AND data plane connections to its gateways the node will be marked as unhealthy.
 This does require all the connections to be failing before it is triggered

   - Example: If an upstream internet provider or device experiences failure the node will not be able to provide any services.

+- WAN Interface DHCP failure - If the WAN interface is configured to use DHCP and it does not receive a DHCP lease it will mark itself unhealthy.

 - Layer 4 (L4 Proxy) Service Health Check - TCP L4 Proxy Services can be configured to regularly perform health checks to confirm a successful connection can be made.
 If these checks fail 5 times in a row the service will mark the cluster member as unhealthy.
   - Example: If each cluster member’s LAN interface is connected to a different switch and one switch fails that member will be unable to connect to any IP:ports dependent on that path.